-Based in Cleveland, just south of Brisbane.
+Based in Redland Bay, just south of Brisbane.
 Have a look around and see some inspiration, or contact me to design and create something beautiful and unique and most importantly delicious for you or your corporate needs.

 What to Expect

 So, you have a celebration coming up and you want a cake.
 YAY!
 Cake is awesome!
 Now comes the fun bit of choosing the details.

 When you first contact Sweet Treats by Jules, the first things I need to know are: